TGAC/COPO-documentation/help/faq.rst

         **Approval date updated in the 'Approval Date' column of the samples data table**

-     In the example above, the sample record is associated with :abbr:`BGE (Biodiversity Genomics Europe)` and :abbr:`SANGER (Sanger Institute)` (associated) profile types.
-The sample managers assigned to both associated profile types have accepted the sample record and the approval date has been updated in the **Approval Date** column of the samples data table.
+     In the example above, the sample record is associated with two projects:
+     :abbr:`BGE (Biodiversity Genomics Europe)` and SANGER (Sanger Institute), as shown in the **Associated TOL (Tree of Life) Project** column.
+The sample managers assigned to both associated project types have approved the sample record and the **Approval Date** column has been updated in the samples data table.

 .. raw:: html